Mrian07/Proyeksi/docs/installation-and-operations/configuration/database/README.md

 ## Package-based installation

-Simply run `sudo openproject reconfigure`, and when the database wizard is displayed, select the **Use an existing PostgreSQL database** option and fill in the required details ([cf the initial configuration section](../../installation/packaged/#step-2-postgresql-database-configuration))
+Simply run `sudo proyeksiapp reconfigure`, and when the database wizard is displayed, select the **Use an existing PostgreSQL database** option and fill in the required details ([cf the initial configuration section](../../installation/packaged/#step-2-postgresql-database-configuration))

 ## Docker-based installation